seabbs/presentations/2021/real-time-journal-club/Sharma-npis/presentation.md

 #### Aim

-Update estimates of the relative effectiveness of NPIs based on data from Europe's second wave (a joint collaboration between the Brauner and flaxman teams).
+Update estimates of the relative effectiveness of NPIs based on data from Europe's second wave (a joint collaboration between the Brauner and Flaxman teams).

 ---